Smokem01/NDVI-Plant-Health-Monitoring/README.md

-# NDVI Processing Application
+# NDVI Plant Health Monitoring System

-This application captures video from a camera (either a standard webcam or a Raspberry Pi camera module), processes each frame to calculate the Normalized Difference Vegetation Index (NDVI), and saves the processed video.
-It's designed to run continuously, saving the last hour of footage.
+This application captures daily images using a Raspberry Pi camera module, processes them to calculate the Normalized Difference Vegetation Index (NDVI), analyzes plant health, and saves both the processed images and analysis results.
+It's designed to run automatically, taking daily snapshots at a specified time and providing detailed health analysis of monitored plants.

 ## Features

-- Real-time NDVI processing of video frames
+- Automated daily NDVI image capture and processing
-- Support for both standard webcams (PC version) and Raspberry Pi camera module
-- Circular buffer to store the last hour of footage
+- Advanced plant health analysis using color-based NDVI levels
+- Visualization of plant areas and health indicators
+- Detailed analysis reports including plant coverage and health scores
-- Automatic ID system for naming output files
+- Automatic file naming with timestamps
-- Progress tracking and error handling
+- Robust error handling and logging

+## Important Note on Threshold Parameters

+**PLEASE NOTE**: The current threshold parameters used in the health analysis are placeholders and do not represent accurate values for plant health assessment.
+These parameters will be corrected and updated following a precise and thorough data collection process.
+Users should be aware that current health assessments may not be accurate and should be considered experimental until the parameters are properly calibrated.

+## Versions

+### Raspberry Pi Version
+- Uses Raspberry Pi NoIR Camera Module or HQ Camera Module
+- Optimized for 24/7 operation on Raspberry Pi hardware

+### PC Version (Coming Soon)
+- Will support various USB NIR-capable cameras
+- Same functionality as Raspberry Pi version
+- Adapted for standard computer hardware
+- Will include specific camera recommendations and setup instructions

 ## Requirements

-### For PC Version
+### For Raspberry Pi Version
+#### Hardware:
+- Raspberry Pi (any model supporting camera modules)
+- Raspberry Pi NoIR Camera Module or HQ Camera Module

 #### Software:
 - Python 3.x
 - OpenCV (`cv2`)
 - NumPy
+- picamera2
+- schedule

+### For PC Version (Coming Soon)
 #### Hardware:
-- Any USB webcam supporting NIR (Near-Infrared) captures
+- PC with USB port

-### For Raspberry Pi Version
+- NIR-capable USB camera (specific models to be listed)

 #### Software:
 - Python 3.x
 - OpenCV (`cv2`)
 - NumPy
-- picamera2
+- schedule
-#### Hardware:
-- Raspberry Pi Noir or HQ Camera module, or similar
+- Additional camera drivers (to be specified)

 ## Installation